lucketta/lucketta.github.io/_posts/2017-12-11-setting_up_rails_backend_reactjs_frontend_project_and_heroku.markdown

 **Step 12:  All Done**

 That should be it.
 Do a happy dance because watching your app push to Heroku is pretty intense, especially after many failed attempts.
-I hope this guide helps you get overt his hump!
+I hope this guide helps you get over this hump!

 Happy Coding!